 After the first engagement, a fractional AI compliance officer keeps the risk register, the framework interpretation, and the audit-ready evidence current, reporting to your board and insurer.
 High-value advisory with a runbook on exit, not a headcount you rent and not a 24/7 SOC.

-A principal authored it.
+We authored it.
 An open-source MCP supply-chain lockfile and CI gate that pins an MCP server's declared tool surface into a signed lock and fails CI when that surface drifts.
 The kind of tooling we deploy in assessments.
-MIT licensed, on PyPI as mcp-warden-cli, signed releases, 400+ tests.
+MIT licensed, on PyPI as mcp-warden-cli, with signed releases and active test coverage.

-Inspect mcp-warden on GitHub ↗A multi-model adversarial council we built to pressure-test our own designs.
+Inspect mcp-warden →A multi-model adversarial council we built to pressure-test our own designs.
 It is the same posture we bring to your AI system: assume the model is hostile and prove otherwise.

 Engagements run on a published method, the OWASP LLM Top 10 and MITRE ATLAS, by senior practitioners.
 No junior hand-off, no rented dashboard.
 The person who scopes is the person on the keyboard.